-FWLE is under construction and has a forecasted in-service date of 2026.
-Design and construction for OMF South is planned from 2024 to 2029 or 2037, depending on the alternative.
+FWLE is under construction and is planned to open for service in 2025 or later.
+Design and construction for OMF South is planned from 2024 to 2029.
 Should OMF South be located at the Midway Landfill Alternative, the FWLE construction period may overlap the planned construction period for OMF South.
 Both projects could potentially use the same construction staging areas and truck haul routes, including an area just to the north of the landfill and the future mainline area adjacent to I-5.
-There is also a potential for construction period overlap with TDLE, which is further to the south.
+There is also a potential for construction period overlap with TDLE.

 Federal Way's City Center Access project would construct a new I-5 interchange at S 324th Street and improvements to the existing I-5/S 320th Street interchange.
-This project is planned to be constructed as soon as 2027, but at this point in time, it does not have construction funding.
+This project is planned to be constructed as soon as 2027, but at this point in time, it is unfunded.
 If constructed, the project would remove a portion of parking spaces in the Federal Way/S 320th Street Park & Ride.
-This would be in addition to the 50 parking spaces that would be removed as part of the OMF South Preferred Alternative.
-Because it has not completed environmental review and is not currently fully funded, the change in traffic patterns due to the construction of the City Center Access project were not reflected in the 2042 traffic analyses for OMF South.
+This could be in addition to the 50 parking spaces that would be removed as part of the OMF South Preferred Alternative.
+Because it is not currently funded, the change in traffic patterns due to the construction of the City Center Access project were not reflected in the 2042 traffic analyses for OMF South.

-In addition to the parking spaces removed by OMF South, further loss of parking spaces at The Commons at Federal Way shopping mall (due to FWLE) and at Walmart (due to TDLE) are not expected to affect access to those properties due to the abundance of off-street parking within and adjacent to those properties.
+The permanent loss of parking spaces at The Commons at Federal Way shopping mall and Walmart are not expected to affect access to those properties due to the abundance of off-street parking within and adjacent to those properties.
 Any future development in those areas would need to comply with Federal Way parking requirements.